 Assets are assessed at each year-end as to whether there is any indication that an asset may be impaired.
 Where indications exist and any possible differences are estimated to be material, the recoverable amount of the asset is estimated and, where this is less than the carrying amount of the asset, an impairment loss is recognised for the shortfall.

-Where impairment losses are identified, they are accounted for by:
+Where impairment losses are identified, they are accounted for in the following ways: